 CALS: Ticks can be active all year long including the warmer days in the winter.

 Additional Information from Take a Hike With Your Children: The risk of Lyme Disease is higher in the late spring and early summer because that is when the ticks are born.
-Ticks in the Nymph stage need to feed twice, they are not born with Lyme Disease but contract it if one of their hosts is infected.
-Nymphs are VERY small and hard to see, they can be the size of a poppy seed and therefore hard to see and remove, which can increase the risk of getting bit and potentially contracting Lyme Disease.
+Ticks in the Nymph stage need to feed twice.
+They are not born with Lyme Disease but contract it if one of their hosts is infected.
+Nymphs are VERY small and hard to see.
+They can be the size of a poppy seed and therefore hard to see and remove, increasing the risk of getting bit and potentially contracting Lyme Disease.

 What can you do to prevent ticks in our backyard?